architect-711/touch-typing-tester/README.md

 ## What does that application do?

-Programm shows a letter from a letter dictionary and use writes that letter in input field.
+Programm shows a letter in uppercase from a letter dictionary and use writes that letter in input field, and don't worry it is case insensitive.

+Letters: qwertyuiop[]asdfghjkl;'zxcvbnm,./

 ## Technologies